andreasdominik/NNHelferlein.jl/README.md

 # Caveat:
-Please be aware that the package is still in development and not yet tested.
+Please be aware that the package is still in development and not yet compltetely tested.
 You may already use it on own risk.

 As soon as dev. and tests are completed the package will be